Atomizer: Generalizing to new modalities by breaking satellite images down to a set of scalars: Methodology

 Unlike typical uniform RBF placements, our Gaussians are strategically distributed: we allocate more narrow basis functions in spectral regions where many sensors and modalities operate (e.g., between 400\,nm and 800\,nm in the visible range).
 Fewer and wider Gaussians are used in sparsely populated spectral zones.
 This non-uniform distribution ensures higher resolution where it's most needed, enabling the model to distinguish between closely spaced bands.
-Given a band defined by a central wavelength $\lambda$ and bandwidth $\mu$, we compute its spectral support as:

-We uniformly sample wavelengths within this interval to form the set $P$.
-For each Gaussian $i$, we compute its maximum activation over $P$:
+For each Gaussian $i$, we compute the integral of the Gaussian function over the band's spectral support range $[\lambda - \mu/2, \lambda + \mu/2]$.
 This yields a $k$-dimensional feature vector where each component reflects how much the band overlaps with a particular Gaussian.
-The final spectral encoding is then normalized:
+The final spectral encoding is then L2-normalized.\\

 By jointly encoding the bandwidth alongside the central wavelength, this representation allows the model to differentiate between bands with similar center wavelengths but different spectral widths.
 This is especially important in the visible spectrum, where sensors like Sentinel-2, MODIS, and Landsat 8 may use overlapping wavelengths but with significantly different bandwidths.
 This enables the model to better align and reason across sensors, even when they operate in overlapping spectral regions.